Skip to content

 No-slip solid wall

-Periodic BC must be applied on one (or more) pairs of whole faces of the bounding box.
+• Periodic Periodic BC must be applied on one (or more) pairs of whole faces of the bounding box.
 The correct pairing is not explicitly checked.

+• Plane wall with prescribed wall-parallel velocity A plane wall can be given a non-zero velocity in the wall-parallel directions.
+The wall velocity can be spatially non-uniform, and time-dependent as well.
+The two wall-parallel directions in the Cartesian reference frame are referred to by the indices 1 and 2.
 The descriptors vel1 and vel2 are constants that can be for example used to prescribe a Couette flow.
 Time- and space-dependency is limited to sinusoidal variations, with amplitude a1, a2, temporal frequency omega1, omega2 and spatial frequency (wavenumber) k1, k2.
 The boolean strDistr prescribes whether the sinusoid is streamwise or spanwise.
 Hence, for a plane wall with normal with strDistr2=YES, the expression: enforces for the spanwise 2 component a travelling wave along the streamwise direction.

-At the inlet boundaries of the computational domain, total pressure is prescribed by assigning a value for the total pressure through the descriptor bcP.
+• Inlet: total pressure At the inlet boundaries of the computational domain, total pressure is prescribed by assigning a value for the total pressure through the descriptor bcP.
 Pressure, the velocity component normal to the boundary and the two components and parallel to the boundary are prescribed as follows:

 • : zero gradient;